fastai/course-v3/docs/update_sagemaker.md

 <img alt="ready" src="/images/sagemaker/17.png" class="screenshot">

 ### Running custom code on notebook instance start
 The SageMaker notebook will contain a custom script that will be run each time the notebook instance is started.
-The script can be at the path `/home/ec2-user/SageMaker/custom-start-script.sh`.
+The script can be found at the path `/home/ec2-user/SageMaker/custom-start-script.sh`.

 The default behaviour is to update the fastai courses GitHub repository.